ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/user/test_snippets.rst

   - reuse the tests
   - limit scripting to design scenarios

-These types of tests are to be used in `` test plane`` mode.
+These types of tests are to be used in ``test plan`` mode.

-Shared data
+Shared data between tests
 -----------------

 Add in the cache a new data